 Track & Field is just like every other sport, the athletes are very competitive when they compete, but they are also competing against one another.
 The best times win.
 This can be a good thing because this will push you to train and compete at your best.
 But it is also vital to work with your teammates and not against them.
 If you were to work against them, then the coaches will recognize that right off the bat, and if that happens, then you will not have happy coaches.
 In the end, you all have similar goals, so help each other achieve them, if you do this then your team will be stronger because of it.
 Track is mental like most sports, do not compare your self to other athletes, do not try to be like other athletes, focus on yourself, and know what works best for you.

 Tip 4: Sleeping is your drug.

-A D1 athletes life is hectic, it’s the nature of the beast.
+A D1 athlete’s life is hectic, it’s the nature of the beast.
 It is critical to try get at least eight hours of sleep at night and maybe a power nap during the day.
-Some benefits of getting a good night rest is you get sick less often; you will maintain a healthy weight.
+A few benefits of getting a good night’s rest is you get sick less often; you will maintain a healthy weight.
 You also lower your risk for serious health problems, like diabetes and heart disease.
-Good news is you will also reduce stress and improve your mood.
+The good news is you will also reduce stress and improve your mood.
 One of the most significant benefits is that you will think more clearly and do better in school.
 Sleep should not be overlooked as it is crucial for an athlete, and it can be all the difference between winning and losing.

 Tip 5: Visualize because it works.